engrpatel21/nest-template/backend/README.md

 this will install the containers for postgres, redis and aws local stack for s3

+once the docker containers are up and running you can use `npm run migration:run:postgres` to get all entities into your database, this step needs to be done before starting the project

 you can use nestjs official docs for more info on how the moduel system works with nestjs

+## Datbase Interactions
+to generate a migration that auto generates sql bases on the classes defined in .entity.ts files

+`migration:generate:postgres` as an arguement to this command you will need to supply the path of the migration file for this project it will be src/database/migrations/<name of file>

+i use pnpm so if would use
+`pnpm migration:generate:postgres src/database/migrations/test`

+ this same process can be followed to create a blank migration `pnpm migration:create:postgres src/database/migrations/test`

+to completely drop the db
+`pnpm run db:drop:postgres`

+this will clean your entire database and you can run migrations again to fix any errors